 Discovery and Shock

-In October 2015, three Yomiuri Yomiuri pitchers were found to have participated in illegal baseball gambling.
+In October 2015, three Yomiuri Giants pitchers were found to have participated in illegal baseball gambling.
 Masaki Kasahara, Tatsuya Matsumoto, and Satoshi Fukuda had been betting on NPB games through intermediaries connected to organized crime.
 The scandal was particularly damaging because the Yomiuri, as NPB's flagship franchise, were expected to uphold the highest standards of conduct.
 The discovery that players had bet on their own team's games raised immediate concerns about match-fixing potential.

 Punishments and Team Responsibility